 Even with over 100 million ChatGPT users, Google’s core search product continues to dominate web traffic and revenue:

-68% of online activity begins with a search engine
+of all online activity begins with a search engine.

-53% of website traffic comes from organic search (15% from paid ads)
+of website traffic comes from organic search vs.

 These aren’t fringe trends – they’re foundational.
 If your website isn’t showing up in search, you’re missing out on the majority of online discovery.